cotton-coding/loom-io/documentation/core/examples.md

 ## Read file content as json

-It could be annoying to think about the file format all the time when reading.
-At developing you are only interest is to handle the data as JSON, not if it is original a YAML, CSV, JSON or what else. loom-io will handle this for you if you have registered a file converter for it.
-So you just need to register a converter for any possible file type and you just can read a JSON.
+It can be annoying to think about the file format all the time when reading.
+When developing you are only interested in handling the data as JSON, not if it is originally a YAML, CSV, JSON or what else. loom-io will do this for you if you have registered a file converter for it.
+So you just have to register a converter for every possible file type and you can just read a JSON.

 ```ts
 import Loom from '@loom-io/core';